outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- avoiding carcinogenic substances once cancer is active (which means fasting and also avoiding nutrients in vitamins/supplements such as b-vitamins like niacin/folate/b12, and basically all protein including collagen and the amino acids like methionine listed below, and fats like linoleic acid as well as carbs, and avoiding p53 inhibitors like olive oil, as well as melatonin)

-		- I used a fast/keto/coconut oil diet + substance combinations like 'celastrol/ashwagandha/red yeast rice/coconut oil' or 'holy basil/ashwagandha/milk thistle/moringa/red yeast rice/coconut oil' or 'atorvastatin/omega 3s/quercetin/ashwagandha/coconut oil' or 'atorvastatin/omega 3s/aged garlic extract/ashwagandha/coconut oil' to useful effect with aggressive metastatic brain cancer, regardless of other substances (other substances were useful, like baicalein/turmeric/ginger, but I avoided them to avoid excess organ damage from multiple supplements)
+		- I used a fast/keto/coconut oil diet + substance combinations like 'celastrol/ashwagandha/red yeast rice' or 'holy basil/ashwagandha/milk thistle/moringa' or 'omega 3s/quercetin/aged garlic extract/ashwagandha' to useful effect with aggressive metastatic brain cancer, regardless of other substances (other substances were useful, like baicalein/cats claw/thunder god vine/quercetin, but I avoided them to avoid excess organ damage from multiple supplements)
 			- https://www.amazon.com/Thunder-Tripterygium-Wilfordii-Anti-inflammatory-Immunosuppressive/dp/B0145XJQZ2/
 			- https://www.amazon.com/Gaia-Herbs-Ashwagandha-Liquid-Capsules/dp/B06XSTTX7C/
 			- also avoiding excess heat seemed to help (keeping temperature below 76 F), because heat shock proteins can help cancer grow